eleanor-mcgwn/CustomAvatarGenerator/README.md

 ```bash
 python CustomAvatarGenerator.py
 ```
-Input Component IDs: When prompted, enter the ID codes for each avatar component:
+Input Component IDs: When prompted, enter the ID codes for each avatar component.
+The 'Avatar_key_....' files illustrate each component available for each subsection.

 - Background: ID code for background image.
 - Face: ID code for face image.